 Stipends will be distributed on a first-come-first-served basis.
 If there are more applications than funds available there will be a witnessed lottery to determine the six students who will receive the stipend.

-Students who receive a stipend will be required to write an article about their experience for the Madison Jewish News and volunteer for the Jewish Federation of Madison.
+Students who receive a stipend will be required to write an article about their experience and volunteer for the Jewish Federation of Madison.

 Students with at least one Jewish parent or students who have converted to Judaism.